UNESCO

 Nuclear power may be low-carbon, but when uranium’s chemical liability is ignored, it is not low-cost, low-risk, or clean.

 As an example, countries like Finland or Sweden that only have spent fuel still carry an indirect liability ten times as large in terms of Total Lifetime Doses and Dilution Liability.
-This stems from the uranium mill tailings and depleted uranium left to others to manage.
+This stems from the additional uranium mill tailings and depleted uranium left to others to manage.
 Unlike spent fuel, these vast residues remain in shallow sites, piles, or surface storage — often in jurisdictions with lower environmental standards and certainly facing the endless remediation that surface storage entails.

 Toward accountability: a Uranium Liability Convention